National Palace Museum

 Shung Ye Museum of Formosan Aborigines

-There are currently 14 recognised indigenous tribes in Taiwan, and the exhibits at this museum cover the belief systems, festivals,...
+There are currently 14 recognised indigenous tribes in Taiwan, and the exhibits at this private museum cover the belief systems,...

 Shilin Official Residence

-For 26 years, this two-storey mansion and its elaborate Chinese- and Western-style gardens were once part of the official residence of...
+For 26 years, this two-storey mansion and its elaborate Chinese- and Western-style gardens were part of the official residence of Chiang...

 National Palace Museum information

-Home to the world's largest and arguably finest collection of Chinese art, this vast collection covers treasures in painting, calligraphy, statuary, bronzes, laquerware, ceramics, jade and religious objects.
-Some of the most popular items, such as the famous jade cabbage, are always on display, but, given the size of the museum's collection, much is on rotation.
+Home to the world's largest and arguably finest collection of Chinese art, this vast collection covers treasures in painting, calligraphy, statuary, bronzes, lacquerware, ceramics, jade and religious objects.
+Some of the most popular items, such as the famous jade cabbage, are always on display – although check first that it's not on loan to the southern branch in Chiayi.
+Given the size of the museum's collection, much is on rotation, however.

 The historical range at this museum is truly outstanding.
 Even within a single category, such as ceramics, pieces range over multiple dynasties, and even back to Neolithic times.